 You can set all your fruits and vegetables out in separate serving bowls if you like, to provide a truly customized eating experience.
 Or save assembly and serving time by combining them all into a big salad bowl.

 These Buddha Bowls are perfect for a mixed crowd, with Salty Crispy Tofu for the vegans or vegetarians, prawns for pescatarians, and chicken for the carnivores.
 The Pineapple Brown Butter Teriyaki Sauce is the uniting force for this meal.
 You can make it either vegan or vegetarian as the brown butter is added at the end of the sauce making.
-And yes, I have a vegan version of brown butter you can make.
+And yes, we have a vegan version of brown butter.
 If you’re making both versions of the sauce, it’s a good idea to put it different coloured vessels so your dinners can easily tell which is which.

 Buddha Bowls with Pineapple Brown Butter Teriyaki Sauce